portfolio return calculator and formula

 What is next?

-We very much hope that you found this post useful.
+We very much hope that you found this post helpful.
 If so, please consider sharing it with others whom you think may find it useful as well.
-Also, if you happen to have any questions or suggestions, you are welcome to leave a comment below.